FMSoftCN/HybridOS-Lite/README.md

 ## How to run HybridOS Lite

-There are two terminals when runs HybridOS Lite, one is for hibusd, the other is for mginit.
+Two terminals are used, when runs HybridOS Lite.
+One is for hibusd, the other is for mginit.

 In one terminal, you should type: